Cotalker/documentation/docs/documentation/automation/question_exec.md

 ### Example 2: Validate Value {#example-2}
-_Validates if a value is between 0 and 100._
+_Validates if a value is between 0 and 100.
+Set on Validate stage._

 ```javascript
 function run(){